amcaleer271/amcaleer271/README.md

 # Projects

-Here's a collection of projects, feel free to reach out with any questions or collaboration inquiries.
+Here's a collection of projects, feel free to reach out with any questions!
 ## Hexapod Robot
 An Arduino-Mega based hexapod robot built during Summer 2023.
 It features 18 servos to actuate the legs, plus a radio receiver to get commands from a remote control.
 Plans are currently in the works to create a vision-based controller (when I get some free time 😅).